top of page

 However, the MDR does not give us a tool with which the clinical benefit can be evaluated.

-How can the "clinical benefit" be evaluated?
+How can you evaluate the "clinical benefit"?

 In order to make the "clinical benefit" assessable and comparable, tangible criteria are needed.
-Here, CEN ISO TR 24971:202 and an FDA guideline* offer a conclusive approach.

 *(Guidance for Industry and Food and Drug Administration Staff: "Factors to consider when making benefit-risk determinations in medical device premarket approval and de novo classifications")